Prospective Parents and Families

 We believe that the college experience involves the whole family, and we strive to stay connected with parents throughout the years that their student is here and beyond!
 During the application process we urge you and your student to visit campus.
 This is really the best way to know if a school is a good fit.
 We offer many different options for visiting––from the campus tour to interviews and information sessions to sitting in on a class or having lunch with a student.
 If you're ready to schedule a visit please follow the steps on this page.

-Let’s talk about her getting a J–O–B.
+Let’s talk about them getting a J–O–B.

 Career development is a process by which students explore, learn, determine interests and values, build skills and abilities, and come to a personal understanding of their decision-making and goals.
 As families and friends of Chatham students, you play an important part in making this process exciting, engaging, and enjoyable.
 Through your own career path, you have experiences and opportunities to share, you are able to encourage students to reflect on their experiences in relation to career choice, and you can help assure that the students reach out to the office of career development from day one.
 Career development staff can guide a student through the career development process and discuss available resources and options including internships, mentor guidance, workshops, and one-on-one counseling.
 The career development team looks forward to meeting students and hearing about the interests that they would like to explore for learning.
 We invite students, families, and friends to visit the office of career development on the third floor of the JKM library or connect through Facebook or email at firstname.lastname@example.org.
 The partnership between students, families, friends, and the career development office is both vital and appreciated and will promote and enhance students’ skills, knowledge, and confidence to pursue meaningful careers.